-In my previous blog , I explained that the logical core of design thinking is the design cycle: investigate the problem context, design possible solutions, validate them.
+In my blog on design thinking , I explained that the logical core of design thinking is the design cycle: investigate the problem context, design possible solutions, validate them.
 In all stages of the design cycle, the designer faces uncertainty that must be managed.

 - Investigate the problem context.
 There will never be total certainty about what is the problem to be solved.